josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     - Task name: **CopyOnPrem2AzurePipeline**

-    - Task description: (Optional) **"This pipeline copies timesliced CSV files from on-premises virtual machine C:\\Data to Azure Blob Storage as a continuous job"**.
+    - Task description: (Optional) **"This pipeline copies timesliced CSV files from on-premises C:\\Data to Azure Blob Storage as a continuous job"**.

     - Task cadence or Task schedule: **Select Run regularly on schedule**